 Robin has throughout in his professional career had the opportunity to work with a wide variety of organisations in providing services centred around corporate recovery, strategic advice, assurance, governance and a number of related services.

-Robin is currently Chair of Venture Taranaki Trust, Chair of the Western Institute of Technology Taranaki, Director of Tui Ora Limited, Member of the Standing Committee of the Anglican Diocese of Waikato and Taranaki and serves as the Chair of It’s Finance Committee and is Chair of the Dame Malvina Major Foundation – Taranaki Committee.
+Robin was previously Chair of Venture Taranaki Trust, Chair of the Western Institute of Technology Taranaki, Director of Tui Ora Limited, Member of the Standing Committee of the Anglican Diocese of Waikato and Taranaki and serves as the Chair of It’s Finance Committee and is Chair of the Dame Malvina Major Foundation – Taranaki Committee.

 Robin is married to Barbara who has, and continues to support Robin throughout his professional career, as well their daughters Emma (corporate consultant, London) and Renee (process engineer, Auckland).